International Undergraduate Student Application

 - Applicants can transfer up to 64 credits of college-level coursework from high school, including 20 credits from AP or IB programs.
-Visit transferring credits for more information.
+Visit Hamline's transferring credits page for more information.

 - Hoping to get your graduate degree at Hamline?
-We have a separate page dedicated to international graduate students.
+Visit our page dedicated to international graduate students.

 To get started, go through the application checklist and begin preparing the necessary materials.
 If you have any questions, we’re here to help at firstname.lastname@example.org.

 Both your application and deposit must be submitted by the final deadline for each term.
 Applicants transferring an F-1 visa from another US college or university may be considered for admission after May 1 or November 15.

 Want to start your first year at Hamline as an international student?
 Let the adventure begin here.

 If you’re interested in transferring here and experiencing college life in the United States, we’re a great place for that.

 We know that applying to any university involves filling out many forms and documents, and when you’re an international student, there’s even extra work to be done!
 To make the application process as easy as possible, we’ve put together a list of materials that you’ll need to be considered for admission.

 It’s free to apply to Hamline as an international student.
 Whether you’re a first-year or transfer student, you can use our online Hamline Application; or for those who are applying to multiple schools, you can apply through our Common App.

 - Submit official or certified copies of all academic records from secondary schools and colleges or universities you’ve attended